 There’s not much point in detailing Allecto’s workshop on women’s spaces because she has provided it in full to Radfem Hub readers.
 Her summation of the group response is worth repeating, “discussion was especially passionate.”

 The group then broke into informal sessions about using the internet and plotting various insurgencies.
 By that time I was emotionally wrung and instead of joining in I used the time to say goodbyes to women on their way out.

 Australia is the first country in all my life’s wanderlusty travels that brought the phrase, “I could live here” frequently to mind.
-Maybe not bike lane deficient Perth, but there’s a can-do pioneer optimism in Australian culture that the born and raised New Yorker in me found refreshing.
+Maybe not bike-lane deficient Perth, but there’s a pioneer optimism in Australian culture that the born and raised New Yorker in me found refreshing.
 I don’t know what combination of factors left me with that impression – and it’s not like I spend a lot of time in multigenerational, women-only, radfem spaces to compare – but I liked the feeling so I’m going to roll with it.